fiatjaf/sitio/README.md

 ```

 Creating a plugin is easy too.
 Please look at the code on [the plugins subdirectory](plugins) for some examples.

+### postprocessors

+A postprocessor is a plugin that takes all the data, `{pathname, componentpath, props}`, for all pages already generated in the site.
+You can use it with `const {postprocess} = require('sitio')`.

+Suppose you want to generate an RSS feed, or a search page with all the data statically dumped in the HTML, or perhaps a custom error page that shows a list of all pages on the site -- well, you don't need a postprocessor for these, as you can just write your own login for it in your `generate.js` file, but it may be handy to modularize and pack useful components like postprocessors that do this kind of stuff.
+Also, if you're generating pages with a [normal plugin](normal-plugin), like the way it's done on [sitios.xyz](https://sitios.xyz/), then you absolutely need a postprocessor.

+For more examples on how to do it, please see the code on [the postprocessors subdirectory](postprocessors).

 ## hosted version